 How Online Courses are Evaluated

-Completed courses are evaluated by your academic unit.
-This step can occur by whatever means the academic unit establishes and should focus on thecourse content.
-Content Approval must be obtained from your chair and dean BEFORE the FDCOMI reviews your course.
+Completed courses are evaluated FIRST by your academic unit.
+This step can occur by whatever means the academic unit establishes and should focus on the course content.
+Please note: Content Approval must be obtained from your chair and dean BEFORE the DECC reviews your course.

 The purpose of the evaluation, in part, is to assure a consistent level of quality in Marshall University online courses.
 This evaluation process was established because of the unusual level of institutional support associated with course development and because of the public presentation of these Marshall University courses worldwide via the Internet.

 Members of the review panel are granted temporary access to your course under the student role for the sole purpose of viewing it using the QM rubric that concentrates on course design and alignment.
 Evaluation of course content is the responsibility of the academic unit.

 The review process takes approximately two weeks.
 Members of the review panel send the results of their course review to the coordinator of DECC who compiles the review reports.
 You will then receive a summary recommendation from the coordinator based on these reports.

 Ready to submit an application to develop a new online course?
 Access the Application for the Development of a New Online Course and begin!